Dr Yvonne Liao

 BA (Oxon), MA (SOAS & Columbia), PhD (KCL)

-Yvonne re-joined the Faculty in 2017, having read Music as an undergraduate at Christ Church (1999–2002).
+Yvonne rejoined the Faculty in 2017, having read Music as an undergraduate at Christ Church (1999–2002) and graduated with First Class.
 She worked at Naxos and Universal Music Hong Kong before returning to research in 2012.
 She completed her doctorate in 2016.
 In addition to her funded position at the Faculty as a Leverhulme Early Career Fellow, she is also an Early Career Fellow at TORCH, and a Non-Stipendiary Postdoctoral Associate in the Humanities at St Cross College.

 Yvonne’s teaching has ranged from Issues and Topics in Western Music and Music History from the Middle Ages to c.1780 (King’s College London), Jazz on Film (King’s College London) to Arts in Context and Music Advocacy (Hong Kong Baptist University).
-In 2015 she co-organised a KCL-funded conference on music, the British empire and the attendant politics of archives.
+In 2015 she co-organised a KCL-funded conference on music and the British empire.
 In 2016 she co-organised the LAHP study day ‘(Re)Configuring Sound and Space: Creative Practices and Critical Perspectives’.
-She has presented at annual meetings of the American Musicological Society, the Royal Musical Association and the Society for Ethnomusicology, as well as in Asia, at the Chinese University of Hong Kong, Hong Kong Baptist University and the University of Hong Kong.
-Upcoming talks include an International History of East Asia seminar at Oxford’s China Centre, and a keynote at the Royal Musical Association 2019 Research Students Conference.
+She has presented at annual meetings of the American Musicological Society, Royal Musical Association and the Society for Ethnomusicology, as well as in Asia, at the Chinese University of Hong Kong, Hong Kong Baptist University and the University of Hong Kong.
+Upcoming talks include a keynote at the Royal Musical Association 2019 Research Students Conference.
 Her article in The Musical Quarterly was awarded the Royal Musical Association 2017 Jerome Roche Prize.
+New essays are forthcoming in the volumes Music History and Cosmopolitanism (edited by Derek Scott et al.), and, Rethinking Bach (edited by Bettina Varwig).

 Liao, Y. ‘“Die gute Unterhaltungsmusik”: Landscape, Refugee Cafés, and Sounds of “Little Vienna” in Wartime Shanghai.’
 The Musical Quarterly 98/4 (2016): 350–94.